hauke96/the-green-spot/content/pages/about/index.en.md

 > "There's a pretty good chance you are going to die with that plan."
 > <small>A reddit.com user</small>

-Welcome to _The green spot_ :)

-Travel and experience reports about trekking, always trying to be where no civilization is.
+Welcome to _The green spot_, a blog about trekking, always trying to be where no civilization is.

 ## Who is writing here?
+Most of the time it's me: Hauke, software developer from Hamburg, Germany.
-When you hear the word *we*, Kristina and Hauke (we're both from Germany) are meant.
-We both love trekking, preferably in regions where nobody else is, with gear, nobody else wants to carry.
-Comfortable huts, campsites or event hotels are foreign to us.
+I love trekking, preferably in regions where nobody else is, with gear, nobody else wants to carry.
+Comfortable huts, campsites or event hotels are foreign to me.

 ## The special thing about this blog
 Many people go trekking/hiking, which is good, because it makes fun and you'll always experience great things.
-Most of the people, however, use (well known) hiking trails, which is not the case with us.
-We love to go off-road ... or off-trail.
+Most of the people, however, use (well known) hiking trails, which is not the case with me.
+I love to go off-road ... or off-trail.

 > "I would never recommend doing this hike, as you have it planned now. [...]
 Highly experienced mountaineers and hikers have lost their lives here."
 > <small>Another reddit.com user</small>

-Too dangerous for others, a welcome adventure for us ;)
+Too dangerous for others, but - with proper preparations - a welcome adventure for me ;)

 ## About the name
-We thought long about a name and came up with *The green spot*, because there two meanings in there: First is our tent bright green and second, there're lots of green spots in the world we (want/will) travel to.
+I thought long about a name and came up with *The green spot*, because there are two meanings in there:
+First is my tent bright green and second, there are a lot of green spots in the world to discover.